juntylpro1/secure-enterprise/config-stack.md

 Where `id` is the configuration ID of the `StackDev` deployable architecture stack that you just added to your project.

-For example, the following command adds the following three inputs at the stack level:
+For example, the following command adds the following three inputs at the stack level.
+These inputs are required strings that are not hidden from users, so users must configure these input values to deploy the stack:
 * `prefix` input with `stackDemo` as the default value.
-The input is a required string that is not hidden from users.
 * `ssh_key` input with no default value.
-The input is a required string that is not hidden from users.
-* `ssh_private_key` with no default value.
-The input is a required string that is not hidden from users.
+* `ssh_private_key` with a default value provided to assist users as they configure the input.

 The command also includes input names for the two members of the stack.
-These inputs will be populated with values as references:
+These inputs will be populated with values as references and saved for users who add the stack to a project from the private catalog:
 * The `test-slz` deployable architecture contains a `prefix` input and an `ssh_key` input.
 * The `custom-apache` deployable architecture contains an `ssh_private_key` input and a `prerequisite_workspace_id` input.

 For more information about writing references, see [referencing values](/docs/secure-enterprise?topic=secure-enterprise-config-project&interface=ui#reference-values).